 Harold Hotelling, 1895-1973, received his doctorate in mathematics, Topology, from Princeton University in 1924.
 Hotelling was the founder of the mathematical statistics group at Columbia University in 1931.

 Along with W. Allen Wallis and Jacob Wolfowitz, Hotelling was the charter member of the renowned Statistical Research Group (SRG) during World War II.
 Hotelling was one of the three original founding leaders of the Institute of Mathematical Statistics and served as its president in 1941.

-Contributions to this fund support scholarship awards to graduate students in Statistics.
+Contributions to this endowment fund support scholarship awards to graduate students.
 Awards are made based on demonstrated academic merit.